gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

   namespace: garden-myproject
   annotations:
-    operations.gardener.cloud/created-by: foo # set by the mutating webhook operations.gardener.cloud/last-heartbeat-at: "2021-03-19T11:58:00Z"
+    operations.gardener.cloud/created-by: foo # set by the mutating webhook
-    # operations.gardener.cloud/operation: keepalive # this annotation is removed by the mutating webhook and the last-heartbeat timestamp and/or the status.expirationTimestamp will be updated accordingly
+    # operations.gardener.cloud/operation: keepalive # this annotation is removed by the GAPI and the last-heartbeat timestamp and the status.expirationTimestamp will be updated accordingly
 spec:
   shootRef: # namespace cannot be set / it's the same as .metadata.namespace
     name: my-cluster